 The provider had a policy and arrangements in place to deal with complaints.
-They provided detailed information on the action people could take if they were not satisfied with the service being provided, this information was also available in an easy read format.
+They provided detailed information on the action people could take if they were not satisfied with the service being provided; this information was also available in an easy read format, which was suitable for the needs of people living at the home.
 The registered manager told us that people's keyworkers would support them to raise any complaints initially and people also had access to independent advocacy services if they needed them.
-All of the family members knew how to complain but told us they had never needed to.
-The registered manager told us they had not received any complaints since the home was last inspected and was able to explain the action that would be taken to investigate a complaint if one was received.
-A visiting health professional told us "If I had a concern I would have raised it with the management here.
-I feel [the registered manager] would be responsive".
+During the March residents' meeting the registered manager reminded people of the complaints procedure and where the easy read poster was displayed on the notice board.
+The family member told us they knew how to complain but had never needed to.
+The registered manager told us they had not received any complaints and was able to explain the action that would be taken to investigate a complaint if one was received.